 How can you safely view the eclipse?
-Everyday Einstein breaks down the misconceptions regarding eclipses glasses.
+Ask Science breaks down the misconceptions regarding eclipses glasses.

 As the August 21st total solar eclipse quickly approaches, there has been an increased frenzy of reporting on how to view it safely.
 More than 12 million people live within the path of totality and, according to the Great American Eclipse, an estimated 2 to 7 million additional people will travel to the path of totality on eclipse day.
 The Great American Eclipse offers a map to illustrate where these visitors will be densest.
 301 million Americans (that’s 92% of the population) further live within 700 miles of the path of totality or close enough to see the Sun obscured by at least 60%.
 That’s a lot of eyes on the eclipse.